Skip to main content

 Florida State University

-Regan Bailey, Ph.D.
+Regan Bailey, Ph.D., MPH

-• Regan Bailey, Ph.D.
+• Regan Bailey, Ph.D., MPH

-Regan Bailey, Ph.D., is a Professor of Behavioral Science and Social Medicine and Director of the Institute for Connecting Nutrition and Health at Florida State University.
+Regan Bailey, Ph.D., MPH, is a Professor of Behavioral Science and Social Medicine and Director of the Institute for Connecting Nutrition and Health at Florida State University.
 Before this she was a Distinguished Professor of Nutrition at Texas A&M University, where for 3 years she served as the inaugural Director for Precision Nutrition at the Institute for Advancing Health Through Agriculture, and a Professor of Nutrition Science at Purdue University, where she held the title of Faculty Scholar with Showalter Distinction.
 While at Purdue she was the Scientific Director of the Diet Assessment Center within the Indiana Clinical and Translational Science Institute.
 She began her career as a civil servant at the U.S. National Institutes of Health (NIH) as a Nutritional Epidemiologist and Director of Career Development within the Office of Dietary Supplements.
 She also has clinical experience as a practicing Registered Dietitian in acute and long-term care settings.
 Dr. Bailey’s research program utilizes best practices for characterization of nutritional status, improvement of dietary assessment, and chronic disease risk using a life-course approach.
 Her research team identified nutrition risk in population subgroups including gender, sex, ancestral origin, degree of urbanicity, age, life stage, food security status, socioeconomic measures, and disease states.
 This research has identified the need for population-specific interventions and public health policy and supported the need for greater precision in nutrition.
 She is an elected member of the National Academy of Medicine, a Fellow of the Royal Society of Medicine, and a Fellow of the American Society for Nutrition.
 Her work has been funded by NIH, the U.S. Department of Agriculture, the U.S. Agency for International Development, and the Bill and Melinda Gates Foundation.
 She received her Ph.D. in nutrition sciences and gerontology from Penn State University and her MPH in epidemiology and public health from the Johns Hopkins Bloomberg School of Public Health.

 Read more

-Laura M. Borgelt, Pharm.D., MBA, FCCP, BCPS
+Laura M. Borgelt, Pharm.D., MBA

-Laura M. Borgelt, Pharm.D., MBA, FCCP, BCPS
+Laura M. Borgelt, Pharm.D., MBA

-• Laura M. Borgelt, Pharm.D., MBA, FCCP, BCPS
+• Laura M. Borgelt, Pharm.D., MBA

 Read more

-Andrew A. Bremer, M.D., Ph.D., M.A.S.
+Andrew A. Bremer, M.D., Ph.D., MAS

 Acting Director, Office of Dietary Supplements (ODS) | Director, Office of Nutrition Research (ONR)